Ms Nicole Watson

 Biography

-Nicole joined the Household, Income and Labour Dynamics in Australia (HILDA) project team in October 2000.
+Nicole joined the Household, Income and Labour Dynamics in Australia (HILDA) Project team in October 2000.
 Until early 2010, she managed the fieldwork contract with Nielsen (waves 1-8) and Roy Morgan Research (wave 9) and the data team at the Melbourne Institute responsible for the data management, editing, imputation, weighting, and documentation for the HILDA data.
-Nicole produced the weights for six of the eight releases of the data to date, together with the imputation in four releases.
-From early 2010, Nicole has focused on the survey methodology issues for HILDA (weighting, imputation and the top-up sample planned for 2011) together with an ARC project on Assessing and Improving the Quality of Longitudinal Surveys.
+From early 2010, Nicole has focused on the survey methodology issues for HILDA (weighting, imputation and the top-up sample undertaken in 2011) together with an ARC project on Assessing and Improving the Quality of Longitudinal Surveys.
+Nicole produced the weights for most releases of the data to date, together with the imputation in some.

 Prior to joining the Melbourne Institute, Nicole worked for the Australian Bureau of Statistics, the Victorian Department of Human Services, and a private statistical consulting company.